Install an exhaust fan in the kitchen to exhaust steam and cooking odors to the outdoors.

 How to Install Exhaust Fans

-2. Install the fan either in the range hood, the cabinet above the stove, or on the wall above the stove.
+- Install the fan either in the range hood, the cabinet above the stove, or on the wall above the stove.
 Follow the manufacturer’s instructions.
-The fan may also be integrated into a microwave oven mounted into a cabinet above the stove.
+The fan may also be purchased as an integrated unit that comes with a microwave oven mounted into a cabinet above the stove.
 Cut openings in the ceiling for the fan or exhaust duct no wider than needed to fit the fan or duct and air seal the opening with caulk or spray foam.
-Connect the exhaust duct to the fan box with mechanical fasteners, metal tape, and/or mastic, not regular cloth-backed duct tape.
+Connect the exhaust duct to the fan box with mechanical fasteners and seal with metal tape and/or mastic.
+Do not use cloth-backed duct tape.

 Visually inspect and test the kitchen exhaust fan for proper installation as follows: